fodors travel tucson

 Click here to read the complete story, which begins on page 126.

-Carroll, who is a member of the American Society of Interior Designers (ASID), the National Kitchen & Bath Association (NKBA), the International Design Associates (IIDA) and NCIDQ certified, is working in concert with Robinette Architects, Inc. and Miramonte Homes to bring her imaginative thinking to the residences at Moonlight Canyon at Saguaro Ranch.
+Carroll, who is a member of the American Society of Interior Designers (ASID), the National Kitchen & Bath Association (NKBA), the International Design Associates (IIDA) and NCIDQ certified, is working with Robinette Architects, Inc to bring her imaginative thinking to the residences at Moonlight Canyon at Saguaro Ranch.

 ###

-To learn more about Saguaro Ranch and the luxury residences at Moonlight Canyon by Miramonte Homes, call (520) 833-6141 to be put on the guest list and to arrange your personalized tour.
+To learn more about Saguaro Ranch and the luxury residences at Moonlight Canyon call (520) 833-6141 to be put on the guest list and to arrange your personalized tour.
 Brokers are protected.

 The Urbanist’s Guide to Tucson